zalihat/Nigerian-Price-Watch/README.md

-📊 Nigerian Price Tracker – Data Engineering Pipeline
+# 📊 Nigerian Price Tracker – Data Engineering Pipeline

-📌 Project Overview
+### 📌Project Overview

 This project implements a scalable data engineering pipeline on AWS to track and analyze product prices in Nigeria.

-Data Ingestion → AWS Lambda scrapes product prices from multiple government and public sources and stores raw data in Amazon S3 (Bronze Layer).
+**Data Ingestion →** AWS Lambda scrapes product prices from multiple government and public sources and stores raw data in Amazon S3 (Bronze Layer).

-Data Processing → AWS Glue cleans, transforms, and structures the raw files into analysis-ready datasets in S3 (Silver Layer).
+**Data Processing** → AWS Glue cleans, transforms, and structures the raw files into analysis-ready datasets in S3 (Silver Layer).

-Data Orchestration → AWS Step Functions automate the workflow (ingestion → transformation → storage) with error handling and retries.
+**Data Orchestration →** AWS Step Functions automate the workflow (ingestion → transformation → storage) with error handling and retries.

-Data Consumption → Processed datasets (Gold Layer) are connected to Power BI for interactive dashboards and insights.
+**Data Consumption →** Processed datasets (Gold Layer) are connected to Power BI for interactive dashboards and insights.

 This setup follows the modern data lake architecture with Bronze, Silver, and Gold layers, enabling scalability, automation, and cost efficiency.

-🌍 Project Impact
+### 🌍 Project Impact

 Transparency in Market Prices → Provides citizens, businesses, and policymakers with up-to-date product prices across Nigeria.